Short-staffed NWS enters hurricane season in "uncharted territory." Meteorologists share their concerns.

 Tom Fahy, the legislative director of the union representing Weather Service employees, told CBS News those offices are located in Jackson, Kentucky, where a devastating tornado two weeks ago killed at least 19 people and left hundreds homeless in that state alone; Goodland, Kansas; Cheyenne, Wyoming; Hanford, California; Sacramento, California; and, starting June 1, Fairbanks, Alaska.

 While they are not the primary targets of tropical storms, eastern Kentucky was hit hard by the powerful remnants of Hurricane Helene last September and each region on that list is vulnerable to other kinds of disastrous weather that tend to spike around this time of year.
-Aiming to address their resource deficits as Mr. Trump blocks federal hiring, a process is underway at the Weather Service to transfer staff from less desolate offices into critically understaffed ones, which strains the entire system, said Brian LaMarre, a former Weather Service meteorologist who accepted an early retirement offer this year after three decades with the agency.
+Aiming to address their resource deficits as Mr. Trump blocks most federal hiring, a process is underway at the Weather Service to transfer staff from less desolate offices into critically understaffed ones, which strains the entire system, said Brian LaMarre, a former Weather Service meteorologist who accepted an early retirement offer this year after three decades with the agency.
+Those transfers will continue along with the agency's new hiring exemption, Graham said in his email to staff.

 Staffing levels are considered critical at a forecast office when it employs seven or fewer "operational" meteorologists, meaning those who handle daily forecasting duties, LaMarre said.
 When fully staffed, a forecast office typically assigns rotating shifts to 12 or 15 operational workers in order to cover a complete 24-hour schedule.
 But at locations now facing critical shortages, staffing overnight shifts on a routine basis is no longer possible.